madelinelui/madelinelui.github.io/index.md

 Wouldn't it be very useful to know when we need to maintain our equipment before a breakdown?

-In this time-series forecasting project, I conducted an explorative analysis and performance evaluation of two PV panels in India over 35 days, from a dataset from Kaggle.
-Then, using XGBoost, I forecasted the DC power output over the next 7 days.
+In this time-series forecasting project, I conducted an explorative analysis and performance evaluation of two PV panels in India over 35 days.
+Then, I forecasted the DC power output from Time, Irradiation and Module Temperature over the next 7 days.
+The ARIMA, Seasonal ARIMA and XGBoost models were used to compare accuracy performance on the predictions.

 <center><img src="images/pv-panels.png"/></center>